About Me

 • Published Works

-The Upper Atmosphere of Uranus from Stellar Occultations II: Revised Temperatures in the Upper Stratosphere and Lower Thermosphere (Saunders et al., The Planetary Science Journal, 2024, in press)
+The Upper Atmosphere of Uranus from Stellar Occultations II: Revised Temperatures in the Upper Stratosphere and Lower Thermosphere (Saunders et al., The Planetary Science Journal, 2024)

 In this paper, I present all the results of analyzing 26 archival Uranus stellar occltations, and interpret the findings about the atmosphere of Uranus.
 I present my new model for Uranus, how the atmosphere appears to be much colder than the Voyager 2 data found, and how the energy crisis is still a major unsolved problem.